Overview

 What does the fund do?

-It aims to provide investors with a high and regular stream of income, in line with ethical investment criteria, that we aim to grow.
+It aims to provide investors with a high and regular stream of income, in line with ethical exclusion criteria, that we aim to grow.
 We manage a concentrated portfolio of high-quality, global companies, purchased at attractive valuations and held for the long term.
 We exclude certain companies that generate revenues from sectors that do not meet our ethical criteria.

 View our ethical exclusion criteria